trainML/examples/inference/s3_triggered/README.md

 #### trainML API Key Setup

 Programmatic access to trainML resources is provided through the [trainML SDK](https://docs.trainml.ai/reference/cli-sdk).
 To allow a Lambda function to use the SDK, it must have access to a [trainML API key](https://docs.trainml.ai/reference/cli-sdk#authentication) for your account.
-The code in this tutorial expects they keys to be stored as two `SecureString` parameters in [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
+The code in this example expects they keys to be stored as two `SecureString` parameters in [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).

 Once you have generated a `credentials.json` file from the trainML [account settings page](https://app.trainml.ai/account/settings), create parameters named `/trainml/api_user` and `/trainml/api_key` and set them to the values of `user` and `key` from the `credentials.json` file.
-Both parameters must be the `SecureString` type, and the tutorial assumes you are using the default AWS KMS key for encryption.
+Both parameters must be the `SecureString` type, and the example assumes you are using the default AWS KMS key for encryption.
 If you use a different KMS key, you will need to modify the Lambda execution policy in the cloudformation template to give Lamdba access to decrypt the parameter.

 #### trainML IAM User Policy